What is Duchenne Muscular Dystrophy?

 Treatments Available for DMD:

-Exondys 51 – used to treat Duchenne in patients who have a confirmed mutation in the dystrophin gene that can be treated by skipping exon 51 intravenous infusion once a week
+Exondys 51 – used to treat Duchenne in patients who have a confirmed mutation in the dystrophin gene that can be treated by skipping exon 51 given as intravenous infusion once a week.

-Amondys, Vyondys, Viltepso – other exon skipping medications give intravenously once weekly
+Amondys 45, Vyondys 53, Viltepso – other FDA-approved exon skipping medications given intravenously once weekly

 Muscular Dystrophy Clinic at CHM